Is There Such A Thing As Normal Newborn Baby Sleep?

 It is called co-rooming, which simply implies that the baby is somewhere within your bedroom.
 That is different from co-sleeping which means that the baby is actually IN your bed.

 There are several compelling reasons for your baby to stay in your room for the first six months:

 Numerous health organizations (such as the American Academy of Pediatrics, SIDS Alliance and NIH) suggest that the safest place for your newborn to sleep is in your room with you.

 Regardless of your choice to breastfeed, bottlefeed, or something in-between.
 Your newborn is going to be eating at night 2-6 times.
 Over several months.
 Scrambling around the house at 3:00 AM is unappealing to even the most devoted night owls.

 If you are like most new parents’ you will feel the need to check on your newborn baby for many months compulsively.
 Waking up every time they make a noise (note: newborns make a LOT of noise), checking their toes to make sure they aren’t cold, and of course – making sure they are still breathing.
 It is not just you – we all do this.

 Everybody Sleeps in the Same Room

 Accepting this reality far simplifies the process of sleep parenting for the first few months.
-It removes any pressure to try to shoehorn baby into their room for a while.
+It removes any pressure to try to shoehorn the baby into their room for a while.
 And it frees you to look at your bedroom and make changes that will help both you AND baby sleep safely and comfortably for the first few months.
-So take a few minutes out of your room decorating fun and think about what might make you both more comfortable in YOUR room.
-Consider things like block-out blinds, white noise generator, and of course a safe-sleep option that fits comfortably next to your bed, that you will undoubtedly use in the coming months.
+So take a few minutes out of your room decorating fun and think about what might make you both more comfortable in YOUR space.
+Consider things like block-out blinds, white noise generator, and of course, a safe-sleep option that fits comfortably next to your bed, that you will undoubtedly use in the coming months.